 In August of 1935, the school cut through doors between 151 Commonwealth and 303 Dartmouth, and in January of 1946, it cut through doors between 151 Commonwealth and 135 Commonwealth on the second, third, fourth, and fifth floors.

 In mid-1953, Katharine Gibbs School acquired 6 Arlington to consolidate its operations in one location.

-In August of 1953, 151 Commonwealth was acquired by real estate dealer Thomas J. Diab’s Baid Realty Corporation (Baid being the reverse spelling of Diab).
+On August 30, 1953, 151 Commonwealth was acquired by real estate dealer Thomas J. Diab’s Baid Realty Corporation (Baid being the reverse spelling of Diab).
 At the same time, he also acquired 135 Commonwealth, 303 Dartmouth, 90 Marlborough, and 92 Marlborough from the school.
 The school retained 21-23 Marlborough, converting them from dormitories to classrooms.

-In 1955, The Commonwealth School, Inc., acquired 151 Commonwealth and 303 Dartmouth.
+In 1955, The Commonwealth School, Inc., leased 151 Commonwealth and 303 Dartmouth.
 Charles E. Merrill, Jr., founder and headmaster of the school, lived at 23 Commonwealth.

 In January of 1956, the Board of Appeal approved the school’s plans to consolidate the buildings and to construct an addition at the rear, 24.5 feet x feet, 13 feet high, for use as a gym and dining room (probably replacing the addition constructed in 1902).

 On September 27, 1957, the school acquired 151 Commonwealth and 303 Dartmouth from Baid Realty.